SimVascular/svMorph/README.md

 conda create -y -n svmorph python=3.9 conda activate svmorph
 ```

+2. Decide based on the use case:

-2. Install svMorph with the full GUI (optional):
+- to install svMorph with the full interactive GUI:
 ```bash
 pip install "svmorph[gui]"
 ```
-3. Install the core deformation engine and scripts without GUI:
+- to install only the core deformation engine and scripts without the GUI:
 ```bash
 pip install svmorph
 ```

 ### Option B &mdash; Manual installation for development purposes
-1. svMorph with the optional full GUI:
+svMorph with the optional full GUI:
 ```bash
 pip install -r requirements-gui.txt
 ```
-2. Core deformation engine and scripts without the GUI:
+Core deformation engine and scripts without the GUI:
 ```bash
 pip install -r requirements.txt
 ```